nus-cs2103-AY2223S1/ip/docs/README.md

 ### Marking/Un-marking a Task as complete - `mark`, `unmark`

-Marks/Un-marks a particular task from Skylark as done/not-done
+Marks/Un-marks a particular task from Duke as done/not-done

 Example of usage:
 * `mark INDEX`